DLTK's Bible Activities ANGEL PENCIL OR COIN HOLDER

 - empty frozen juice container

-- empty soup can (no sharp edges)
+OR - empty soup can (no sharp edges)

 - white paper